-To re-add the disk, select the vxdiskadm "Replace a failed or removed disk" menu item to replace the disk, and specify the same device as the replacement.
-For the example above, you would replace disk01 with the device c0t0d0s2.

-If hot-relocation is enabled when a mirrored boot disk fails, an attempt is made to create a new mirror and remove the failed subdisks from the failing boot disk.
+- Select the vxdiskadm "Replace a failed or removed disk" menu item to replace the disk, and specify the same device as the replacement.
+For example, you might replace disk01 with the device c0t0d0s2. - 2 If hot-relocation is enabled when a mirrored boot disk fails, an attempt is made to create a new mirror and remove the failed subdisks from the failing boot disk.
 If a re-add succeeds after a successful hot-relocation, the root and other volumes affected by the disk failure no longer exist on the re-added disk.
 Run vxunreloc to move the hot-relocated subdisks back to the newly replaced disk.